-3. Chicago Manual title page guidelines can be found here.
+3. Chicago Manual of Style title page guidelines can be found here.

 These titles will generally be longer than informal paper titles.
 It is acceptable to go over 10 words, but only do it when it is absolutely necessary in order to get your point across.

 The sole purpose of a title for a research paper is to inform the reader about the topic of the essay.
 These titles do not need to be catchy or unique.
 Actually, they only need to be clear and concise.
 Recall that the audience of research papers is probably going to be doing research on that same topic.